Coaching Sales Reps to Their Sales Pipeline

 Total # of Deals

 Having a large pipeline with many different opportunities is great just so long as those opportunities have real genuine integrity behind them.
-Sales managers need to coach reps to ensure there is integrity behind each opportunity that goes into their pipeline.
+Sales managers need to coach reps to ensure there is integrity behind each opportunity that goes into their sales pipeline.
 What is the target market for the opportunities and customers you're trying to attract?
 How well aligned are the opportunities in your pipeline with the capabilities of your delivery team?
 If you are adding opportunities to your pipeline that your delivery team has had little success or experience with than the likelihood of you closing those deals diminishes.
-And keep in mind that the overall quality of a sales pipeline quickly diminishes when sales reps frantically try to add enough new deals at the end of the quarter or year to make quota (because they're sucking wind and trying to play catch up because they never did enough prospecting in the first place or were poor at qualifying).
-They just toss anything in their pipeline to make it look good.
+And keep in mind that the overall quality of a sales pipeline quickly diminishes when sales reps frantically try to add enough new deals at the end of the quarter or year to make quota.
+They just toss anything in their sales pipeline to make it look good.
 Managers, don't let this happen.

 By velocity I am referring to movement.
 Are your deals moving and progressing through each stage of the sales process or are they getting stuck and bogged down?
 If you have deals that have been sitting in the same stage for days or weeks than this is a perfect opportunity for a coaching conversion.
 For example, the sales manager could ask their rep, "why do you feel the opportunity has stalled?"
 Or "what have you done to try to get the opportunity moving again?"
 "What are our options for getting this opportunity moving again."
 Take the time to hear your sales rep's perceptions of what they think is going on and what they think they need to do to move it forward before offering your opinion and advice.

 Now that we know what a healthy sales pipeline looks like let's talk about how to provide sales pipeline coaching.